Introduction to Server Message Block (SMB)

 CIFS VS SMB

 CIFS and SMB both are the same in their functionality in their earlier versions.
 It is also said that CIFS is a form of SMB Version 1.
-CIFS is generally used in larger firms where a number of people work on huge or larger data that is needed by the clients or employers in the firm.
-We need a set of message packets for transferring to determine a version of the protocol which is called a dialect.
+CIFS is generally used in larger firms where many people work on huge or larger data needed by the clients or employers in the firm.
+We need a set of message packets for transferring to determine a version of the protocol, which is called a dialect.
 It is generally said that CIFS is a dialect form of SMB.

 Below are a few comparisons to determine the better usage of CIFS or SMB:

 - Commands and subcommands are used to transfer a file over the network for which the clients request.
 In CIFS, the number of commands used was more than a hundred to just transfer a file.
-But in SMB it has been reduced to almost nineteen commands which is a very effective way of file transfer over the system.
+But in SMB, it has been reduced to almost nineteen commands, which is an effective way of file transfer over the system.

 - Data storage size in SMB is more compared to CIFS Protocol.
 Here in SMB, we can store 32-bit data.

 - SMB is an application interface network protocol, while CIFS is a TCP/IP Protocol that runs on top of the server.

 - Initially, CIFS was a “chatty protocol” that was a bug and considered to have network issues.
 SMB has overcome it by using a pipeline mechanism.

 - Thus, with the above-considered reasons, we use SMB over CIFS.